Q&A with Dr. Tammy Torres

 SMC News: What is SMC’s background in the behavioral health field?

-Dr. Torres: Since the early 1980s, SMC has served as the county’s designated psychiatric screening center, which is often the first step when dealing with psychiatric emergencies.
+Dr. Torres: Since the early 1980s, SMC has served as the county’s designated psychiatric screening site.
+This screening is often the first step when dealing with psychiatric emergencies.
 The opening of the Unit provides the next step in the continuum of care.

 SMC News: What types of mental health conditions are treated in the Unit?